Regulating Greed Over Time in Multi-Armed Bandits: Related Work

-The setup of this work differs from other works considering time-dependent multi-armed bandit problems -- we do not assume the mean rewards of the arms exhibit random changes over time, and we assume that the reward multiplier is known in advance, in accordance with what we observe in real scenarios.
-No previous works that we know of consider regulating greed over time based on known reward trends.
-In contrast, \citet[]{liu2013learning} consider a problem where each arm transitions in an unknown Markovian way to a different reward state when it is played, and evolves according to an unknown random process when it is not played. \citet[]{garivier2008upper} presented an analysis of a discounted version of the UCB and a sliding window version of the UCB, where the distribution of rewards can have abrupt changes and stays stationary in between. \citet[]{besbes2014optimal} considers the case where the mean rewards for each arm can change, where the variation of that change is bounded. \citet[]{slivkins2007adapting} consider an extreme case where the rewards exhibit Brownian motion, leading to regret bounds that scale differently than typical bounds (linear in $T$ rather than logarithmic).
-One of the works that is extremely relevant to ours is that of \citet[][]{chakrabarti2009mortal} who consider ``mortal bandits" that disappear, just like Yahoo$!$ Front Page news articles or online advertisements.
-The setting of mortal bandits in the Yahoo$!$ dataset inspired the framework proposed here, since in the mortal setting, we claim one would want to curb exploration when a high reward mortal bandit is available.
-An interesting setting is discussed by \citet[][]{komiyama2013multi}, where there are lock-up periods when one is required to play the same arm several times in a row.
-In our scenario, the micro-lock-up periods occur at each step of the game, and their effective lengths are given by $G(t)$.
-In some of the algorithms that we propose, when the rewards multiplier are above a certain threshold, we create lock-up periods ourselves, where exploration is stopped, but the best arm is allowed to change during high-reward zones as we gather information over rounds.
-The methods proposed in this work are contextual \citet[e.g.,][]{li2010contextual}, in the sense that we consider externally available information in the form of time dependent trends.
+The setup of this work differs from other works considering time-dependent multi-armed bandit problems -- we do not assume the mean rewards of the arms exhibit random changes over time (they are static in our setting, as in the non-time-dependent problem), and we assume that the reward multiplier is known in advance.
+Other works consider different scenarios where reward distributions can change over time, but in a way that is not known in advance.
+For these settings, the algorithm needs to compensate for changes in the reward distribution after the change, rather than altering their strategy in advance of the change.
+Along these lines, \citet[]{liu2013learning} consider a problem where each arm transitions in an unknown Markovian way to a different reward state when it is played, and evolves according to an unknown random process when it is not played. \citet[]{garivier2008upper} presented an analysis of a discounted version of the UCB and a sliding window version of the UCB, where the distribution of rewards can have abrupt changes and stays stationary in between. \citet[]{besbes2014optimal} considers the case where the mean rewards for each arm can change, where the variation of that change is bounded. \citet[]{slivkins2007adapting} consider an extreme case where the rewards exhibit Brownian motion, leading to regret bounds that scale differently than typical bounds (linear in $T$ rather than logarithmic).
+One of the works that is relevant to ours is that of \citet[]{chakrabarti2009mortal} that considers ``mortal bandits,'' where arms disappear or appear.
+In the mortal setting, we compare the performance of Algorithm \ref{Algorithm::UCB-LG} with the UCB-L Algorithm introduced in \citet[]{TracaRuYa2019}, which regulates exploration based on the remaining lifespans of the available arms.